hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

     color4: '#80bfff',
     color5: '#0073e6',
     color6: '#0059b3'
-  }
+  },
 });
 ```

 # Notes

-1. State is tacked onto the end of the theme object property name.
+1. State is tacked onto the end of a theme object property name.
 1. Checks in checkboxes are always white.
 1. Use the *themes* option to build a select element for the user.
 1. See [Programmatically Lighten or Darken a hex color](https://stackoverflow.com/questions/5560248/programmatically-lighten-or-darken-a-hex-color-or-rgb-and-blend-colors).